xcube-dev/xcube/docs/source/installation.md

 You can give the environment a different name by providing a different argument to the `--name` option.

-To install xcube into an existing, currently activated conda environment, use the following command.
+To install xcube into an existing, currently activated conda-compatible environment, use:

 ```bash
 mamba install --channel conda-forge xcube